-For goodwill impairment test purposes the Group uses the discounted cash flow model.
 The main assumptions used are represented by estimates made by the Company's management with regard to the future development trends in oil and gas sector, and are based on the external and internal data sources.
 Future cash flows are based on the reports on oil and gas reserves prepared by Miller and Lents, Ltd within the range of 20 years.
+For goodwill impairment test purposes, the Group uses the discounted cash flow model as a recoverable amount that is in line with their value in use.
+To evaluate oil and gas reserves as at 31 December 2020, the Group used the data presented in the 2019 report of Miller and Lents, Ltd. with valuation adjustments to the term and the amount of proved developed reserves and total proved reserves for the amount of actual oil and gas production for the period from the date of the last valuation.